* FTSEurofirst 300 up 1.2 pct, bounces from Friday's dip

 * Rebound led by German blue-chips

-* Investor expectations growing for ECB intervention-poll (Updates prices, adds details)
+* Investor expectations growing for ECB intervention-poll (Updates with closing prices)

-PARIS, Aug 18 (Reuters) - European shares rallied on Monday as the market was encouraged by diplomatic efforts at the weekend to try and ease tension in Ukraine.
+PARIS, Aug 18 European shares rallied on Monday as the market was encouraged by diplomatic efforts at the weekend to try and ease tension in Ukraine.

-Equities were also bolstered by mounting investor hopes that the European Central Bank will resort to asset purchases to boost inflation in the coming year, with a Reuters poll of euro money market traders putting expectations of this at 50 percent.
+Equities were also bolstered by mounting investor hopes that the European Central Bank will resort to asset purchases in the coming year, with a Reuters poll of euro money market traders putting expectations of this at 50 percent.

 Autos stocks also brushed off the threat of possible retaliatory sanctions from Russia against Western nations, which according to Russian daily newspaper Vedomosti may include a ban on the imports of cars.
-The STOXX Europe 600 autos index was up 1.8 percent.
+The STOXX Europe 600 autos index rose 2 percent.

 The pan-European index had lost 0.5 percent and Germany's DAX had dropped 1.4 percent on Friday, when reports that Ukrainian forces had partially destroyed a military column from Russia in Ukraine deepened market fears the conflict was escalating.